 If you adopt a part-managed service model, you will be afforded with various degrees of flexibility.
 In terms of how much you will be expected to pay, in addition to how much support you need.

-The most basic and no-frills payroll service could incur a monthly cost of as little as £5 per employee, or maybe even less – always ask for a full breakdown of exactly what the external contractor will be supplying you with for their fee, and do not be afraid to negotiate if you feel that you are being charged for services that you do not require.
+The most basic and no-frills payroll service could incur a monthly cost of as little as £5.00 per employee per month, or maybe even less – always ask for a full breakdown of exactly what the external contractor will be supplying you with for their fee, and do not be afraid to negotiate if you feel that you are being charged for services that you do not require.

 What you choose will depend on the ability and confidence of your existing staff to handle these queries.

 Pay-as-you-go payroll prices